freespace/arduino-ADS7825/README.md

         integer is the number of 16 bit integers to follow.
 - `c`:  sends a 16 bit integer, LSB first, of how many integers are currently in the buffer.

+Commands that do not result in immediate output, such as `s` will output either `OK` or `ERRx` to indicate success or error, followed by `\n`. `x` is an error code that will specify the error that occured.

 Schematic
 =========